-Supplements consistent of a hodge-podge of over an hour's worth of stuff that looks to have been duplicated from the 2006 DVD.
-Screenwriting For Dummies runs 16-minutes and has William Goldman discussing the evolution of his story.
+Supplements consistent of Screenwriting For Dummies which runs 16-minutes and has William Goldman discussing the evolution of his story.
 Fats and Friends peers deeper into the ventriloquist profession, we get 10+ minutes with Victor Kemper the cinematographer, a minute of Ann-Margret's natural 'bedroom eyes' in a make-up test, some Hopkins interviews, a trailer and TV and Radio spots.
-Not a bad lot considering...
+Not a bad lot...

 October 10th, 2010

 February 11th, 2020

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 3500 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who

 focused 'too much' on image and sound quality - I